Eik-Lab/Financial-Technology-Projects-/Case 5/README.md

 - Deployment of the method as a tool – optional

-  - Eg. Use the ChatGPT API and streamlit to test of the method.
+  - Eg. Use the openai API and streamlit to test of the method.

 - Evaluation of the tool/method